zulip/zulip/templates/zerver/help/create-a-stream.md

 When you click the cog (![cog](/static/images/help/cog.png)), you'll see an overview of all the streams you've subscribed to.
 Click the button labeled **Create new stream** to create a stream.

 ![Streams Overview](/static/images/help/streams-overview.png)

+If you are not presented with the option of creating a stream on Zulip, it is probably because your organization's administrators have disabled stream creation for ordinary users.
+If that's the case, then you need to ask them to make creating streams available to other users, or you will have to ask an administrator for help creating each particular stream.

 A modal window will appear to let you begin creating your stream.